oneminch/Notes/CSS.md

 - **Inheritance**: Some CSS properties on child elements are inherited from property values set on parent elements.
 Example, `color` and `font-family`.
     - Every CSS property accepts these four special universal property values for controlling inheritance:
         - `inherit`: sets the property value to be the same as the parent's value for that property.
         - `initial`: sets the property value applied to a selected element to the initial value of that property.
+            - The property will revert to the value that is specified in the CSS standard for that property, which can differ from the default styles applied by the browser's user-agent stylesheet.
-The initial value should not be confused with the value specified by the browser's style sheet.
+            - The initial value should not be confused with the value specified by the browser's style sheet.
         - `unset`: resets the property to its natural value, which means that if the property is naturally inherited it acts like `inherit`, otherwise it acts like `initial`.
         - `revert`: resets the property to its inherited value if it inherits from its parent or to the default value established by the user agent's stylesheet (or by user styles, if any exist).
 It has limited browser support.
     - The CSS shorthand property `all` can be used to apply one of these inheritance values to (almost) all properties at once.